superfly/ghost-accelerator/README.md

 1. Serves webp when browsers send an `Accept: image/webp` header
 2. Resizes images in listings to fit the styles
+3. Adds `srcset` attributes to image tags, which defines multiple sizes of the same image, allowing the browser to appropriately select which image source to use based on device size

 ## Try it yourself